 Annoyingly, they’ve again set the block to a maximum of 90 days, so you should only use this feature if you’ve just deleted a page from your site.
 Any permanent pages you want to block should be blocked in robots.txt.

 The page preview is just that: a preview of your page.
-Bing doesn’t show this page preview everywhere, but they do in for example Bing Smart Search in Windows.
+Bing doesn’t show this page preview everywhere, but they do in, for example, Bing Smart Search in Windows.
 You can tell Bing to refresh or remove the preview of a specific URL here.
 Just fill in the URL and click Fetch.
 You’ll then be given a choice to either block the preview or refresh it.

 Here you can disavow links you got from other websites.
 If you don’t know what disavowing a link means, read the post by Michiel on cleaning up bad backlinks.
 The best feature here by far is that you’re able to disavow not only a single page link, but also complete directories or domains.
 This can save you a lot of time when cleaning up your backlinks.

-In this section you can set a geo-targeting for your domain, subdomain, directory or page.
+In this section, you can set a geo-targeting for your domain, subdomain, directory or page.
 Geo-targeting means you tell Bing the part of your website you selected is meant for a specific region or country.
 For instance, if we had a German version of yoast.com under yoast.com/de/, we’d set the geo-targeting for the yoast.com/de/ directory to Germany.
 This doesn’t mean it won’t show in Bing results in other countries, it just makes it more clear to Bing what people should be seeing the content.

-One note about this: although you can set geo-targeting for your domain, if your domain has a country-code (.nl, .de, .co.uk for instance), geo-targeting your entire domain won’t work.
+One note about this: although you can set geo-targeting for your domain if your domain has a country-code (.nl, .de, .co.uk for instance), geo-targeting your entire domain won’t work.
 Directories and pages can still be geo-targeted.

 If you need to verify your website again, you can do so here.

-Under Connected Pages you can tell Bing any social media presences you have elsewhere.
+Under Connected Pages, you can tell Bing any social media presence you have elsewhere.
 By connecting these pages to Bing Webmaster Tools, you’ll be given quite some nice insights.
 For instance, we’re able to see how many times our twitter account appeared in search and how many times people clicked those appearances.
 We can even see what keywords people used to get our twitter account to appear, how many backlinks our twitter account (or status updates) has and what anchor texts were used for those links.

 Here you can link any apps you’ve connected in the Connected Pages section to Bing search results on Windows and Windows Phone.
 As we don’t have any experience with apps, I’d love to hear your thoughts on what this does exactly! ;)